sammy-techzard/instanews/readme.md

 ## Step 3: Set Up Python Virtual Environment

 1. **Create and activate the virtual environment**
-   This isolates your Python environment to ensure you don't conflict with global Python packages.
+   This isolates your Python environment to prevent conflicts with global Python packages.

    ```bash
    python3 -m venv .venv